jackdmoody0427/CCTC/Networking/Day_3.md

  When sending data across a connection, what must a string be converted to before being sent due to encoding?
     - 3 tries remaining

+- Datagram Socket Message Sender
+- Gorgan Forces have requested you get a message to one of their remote teams that are utilizing the INTERNET_HOST.
+Utilizing the criteria they provided, generate a datagram socket with python3:.
+Coded information was placed into the video below.
+Listen to the words in the video.
+- port number = #The number of fists, Message=#The name of the band
+    - 8 tries remaining.
+Tried 10000,Disturbed and # in front

+- Stream Socket Message sender
+- Gorgan Forces have requested you get a message to one of their remote teams that are utilizing the BLUE_DMZ_HOST-1.
+Utilizing the criteria they provided, generate a stream socket with python3: Coded information was placed into the video below.
+Look at the note the woman passes to the man. https://youtu.be/6WTdTwcmxyo?t=35

+- Raw IPv4 Socket
+- Gorgan forces, tool development cell have provided RAWSOCK.py for your teams use, it defines the basic structure of the desired result.

+Create a raw socket and code your message into the socket Send your last name as the data.
+The sent data is required to be encoded, with a final result of the data being in hex.
+You can use the python module of your choice; a good module to start with is binascii.
+When viewing in Wireshark, the packet should not be malformed

+- Raw IPv4 TCP Sockets
+- Gorgan forces, tool development cell have provided RAWSOCK2.py for your teams use, it defines the basic structure of the desired result.

+Create a raw socket and code your message into the socket When viewing in Wireshark, the packet should not be malformed